Olrik-WP/SC-DataRunnerNet/README.md

 3. From Settings you choose Download → Apply.
 The installer streams the delta, replaces the binaries on the next restart, no UAC prompt, no re-installation, your data dir is preserved.
+4. When no update is pending, the current installed version is always visible as a quiet label in the centre of the status bar.

 You can also force a check from `Settings → Updates`.
 Velopack handles rollback if the new build fails to start.